 The horizontal extent of the volatile organic compound plume at the Chestnut Ridge Security Pits is reasonably well defined in the water table and shallow bedrock zones (Fig. 6.18).
-Groundwater quality data obtained during CY 2001 indicates that the lateral extent of the plume of volatile organics at the site is similar to that which occurred in CY 2000, as evidenced by detectable signature volatile organics in wells GW-609, GW-796, and GW-798.
-Concentrations of tetrachloroethene have been steadily decreasing in Well GW-609 since monitoring began in 1990 (Fig. 6.28).
+Groundwater quality data obtained during CY 2002 indicates that the western lateral extent of the plume of volatile organic compounds at the site has not changed significantly from previous years (GW-177, Fig. 6.28).
+However, an increase in these contaminants at well GW-798 shows that some migration is occurring (Fig. 6.28).